Altitude sickness while traveling in Peru, Bolivia and Ecuador

 There is a medicine that´s called acetazolamide (brand name Diamox).
 This medicine can prevent the first symptoms of altitude sickness for example with lowering the sour level of your blood and it also work slightly positive on your breathing rhythem.
 Make sure you drink enough if you use this medications, because it will make you urinate more often.
 Ask your dokter about other side-effects before you use this medication.
 The general recommondation if you decide to use this medication is to take 2 times a day 250 mg, starting only one day before you ascend and to stop if you are one day at the highest altitude of your destination without problems.

-If you have too much trouble with the altitude, the only real medicine is still to go back to lower altitude and give your body rest…
+If you have too much trouble with the altitude, again the only real medicine is to go back to lower altitude and give your body rest…